 BERLIN — Turkish Aerospace Industries (TAI) has completed a milestone 50 sorties in the flight-test program of the Hurkus indigenous trainer.
 Hurkus, which will be Turkey’s first indigenous manned aircraft, made its first flight last August and is targeting the upper end of the turboprop training market currently dominated by the Beechcraft T-6 Texan and the Pilatus PC-21.
 The aircraft is currently being tested in the basic A-model configuration and the company plans to certify ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Turkey Pushes Ahead With Hurkus And Anka Programs".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Turkey Pushes Ahead With Hurkus And Anka Programs".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.